A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS: Experimental Methods and Metrics

-We evaluate the UQ methods based on their ability to detect classification errors of the model in real time when fed with corrupted test data.
+The evaluations of different methods test their ability to detect classification errors of the model in real time when fed with corrupted test data.
 We measure this ability in terms of areas under ROC and precision-recall (PR) curves associated with the error detection problem.
 We also evaluate calibration metrics of Brier score and expected calibration error, along with point biserial and Spearman correlation scores between quantified uncertainties and errors.
-These metrics are described in section B (appendix).
+These metrics are described in section D (appendix).